 The Art Program offers a comprehensive and integrated series of courses that lead to an Associate of Arts degree in Art, with an emphasis in Fine Arts or Graphic Communications.
-We also offer Certificates of Achievement in graphic Communications and Digital Publishing.
+We also offer a Certificate of Achievement in Graphic Communications.
 Students start with required core courses that address the fundamentals of art and design and proceed to advanced-level studies in their chosen emphasis.
 Departmental philosophy integrates discipline, creativity, art history, tools materials, safe studio practices and professionalism across the curriculum.

-Associate Degree - Fine Arts
+Associate Degree - Fine Arts OR Graphic Communications

-For the Associate of Art Degree in Fine Arts, complete the 30 units of coursework listed below as well as the LMC General Education and Graduation requirements.
+For the Associate of Art Degree, students must complete the 30 units of coursework listed below as well as the LMC General Education and Graduation requirements.
 Consult a Los Medanos College counselor to develop your education plan for the Associate of Art Degree.